Originally posted in 2009. Updated in July 2023.

 A few other negatives: The late summer sun was intense and the crowds were thick.
 Despite the crowds, you can still get extremely close to the action if you avoid the main stadiums and spend time on the exterior (numbered) courts.
 We found that Court #7, had top seeds playing, was not too crowded, and provided some shade.
 You really feel close to the action by walking around the grounds.
 We even got to meet tennis great Brad Gilbert (pictured above).

-After being canceled for two years because of the COVID-19 pandemic, Arthur Ashe Kids’ Day returns to the US Open tennis tournament!
+After being canceled for two years because of the COVID-19 pandemic, Arthur Ashe Kids’ Day returned to the US Open tennis tournament in 2022.

-This free event celebrates the life and legacy of tennis and cultural icon Arthur Ashe, on Saturday, August 27, 2022.
-Tickets are not required by
+This free event celebrates the life and legacy of tennis and cultural icon Arthur Ashe, on Saturday, August 26, 2023.
+Tickets are not required, admission is free.

 The day offers interactive games, music and tennis activities for all ages and abilities to promote the many health benefits of tennis.
 Tennis legends and current superstars always show up to meet and greet.
 It will also feature a free concert with exciting up-and-coming talent.
 In years past, superstars like Rafael Nadel, the Williams sister, Coco Gauff, Ariana Grande, Flo Rida and Demi Lovato have appeared/performed.